Research Objectives and Advanced Research Strategies

 Our research has led to better tools for monitoring the immune status of transplant patients allowing their doctor to identify problems before they happen.

 TRIG researchers are investigating potential biomarkers that will allow for:

 • the analysis of a patient’s immunological pre-transplant status allowing them to receive an optimised combination of immunosuppressive drugs

 • the early identification of rejection graft deterioration occurs

 • the early demonstration of unresponsiveness or tolerance to the transplant

 Working with transplant clinicians both locally and in Europe, we have tracked the immune system of transplant recipients to chart their immune status and reconstitution after treatment.
-This has contributed to the identification of valuable biomarkers which we are now going to use to identify patients at increased or reduced risk of rejection or of losing their transplant (See The BART Study and the RISET Final Report for more information).
+This has contributed to the identification of valuable biomarkers which we are now going to use to identify patients at increased or reduced risk of rejection or of losing their transplant.

-New research being undertaken by the European BIOdrIM consortium (initiated Oct 2012), of which we are a member, is building on the results of RISET, by using decision making, based on validated biomarkers, to personalise immunosuppression for transplant patients.
-In this study, patients will be stratified according to their immunological responsiveness to their transplant with the aim of minimizing long term immunosuppression as much as is feasible and as early as possible in a bid to decrease the adverse effects of the immunosuppressive regimen.
+Research being undertaken by the European BIOdrIM consortium of which we are a member, is building on the results of RISET, a previous EU study, by using decision making, based on validated biomarkers, to personalise immunosuppression for transplant patients.
+In this study, patients are stratified according to their immunological responsiveness to their transplant with the aim of minimizing long term immunosuppression as much as is feasible and as early as possible in a bid to decrease the adverse effects of the immunosuppressive regimen.